Tianming-Wu/CppSharedLibraries/LogFx/logfx.md

 ## "std::stringstream* stream()", "int writeStream()" and "int writeStream(std::stringstream& wistream)"
 This function returns the pointer of a `std::basic_stringstream<typename _type>` object that you can write into it.

-The changes you made to the stringstream will not automatically written into the file.
-Use `writeStream()` with no parameter to write to file and **clear the stringstream**.
+The changes you made to the stringstream will not be automatically written into the log.
+Use `writeStream()` with no parameter to write to the log and **clear the stringstream**.

-If you recall this function, the stream will be flushed and cleared.
+If you recall this function, the stream will be cleared and flushed.
 ```cpp
 #include <sstream>
 int main() {